 What is Asset Disposal?

 Asset disposal is the removal of a long-term asset from the company’s accounting records.
-It is an important concept because it primarily relates to the company’s capital assets that are essential to successful business operations.
-Moreover, the proper accounting of the disposal of an asset is critical to maintaining updated and clean accounting records.
+It is an important concept because capital assets are essential to successful business operations.
+Moreover, proper accounting of the disposal of an asset is critical to maintaining updated and clean accounting records.

 The asset disposal may be a result of several events:

 - An asset is fully depreciated and must be disposed of.

-- As asset is sold at a gain/loss because it is no longer useful or needed.
+- An asset is sold because it is no longer useful or needed.

-- An asset must be disposed of due to unforeseen circumstances (e.g., theft).
+- An asset must be removed from the books due to unforeseen circumstances (e.g., theft).

 Journal Entries for Asset Disposals